exakat/php-dictionary/dictionary/maintenability.ini.rst

 + Readable: code is well-structured, uses meaningful names, and follows consistent formatting
 + Modular: functions, classes, and files are logically organized and decoupled
 + Documented: clear comments and documentation explain complex logic and intent
-+ Testable: unit and integration tests ensure changes don’t break existing functionality
++ Testable: unit and integration tests ensure changes don't break existing functionality
 + Debuggable: errors and logs are clear, and debugging is straightforward
 + Up-to-date: code adheres to modern PHP standards and avoids deprecated features.